Alex188dot/PetPals/README.md

  <img width="1429" alt="Screenshot 2023-11-05 at 15 23 50" src="https://github.com/Alex188dot/PetPals/assets/117444853/5bac8cb5-31f2-43be-ba0b-d605fff95485">

-On the other hand if you are happy with the result, you can just click on Share and the post will appear in your timeline:
+On the other hand if you are happy with the result, you can just click on Share and the post will appear on your timeline:

 <img width="1424" alt="Screenshot 2023-11-05 at 15 24 17" src="https://github.com/Alex188dot/PetPals/assets/117444853/bae85808-c2fe-463b-a2f1-88ea39dd0704">